Whether you live in France or in a different country, it is now possible to receive Soul Guidance Therapy in English via video conferencing.

-As a former conference interpreter, I am fully bilingual, and I'm glad to offer a unique service: Soul guidance in English: a transformational journey to find your own true Nature.
+As a former conference interpreter, I am fully bilingual, and I'm glad to offer a unique service: clearing of prenatal, birth and childhood memories in English: a transformational journey to find your own true Nature.

 The following text is an article by Christine Louveau that I have translated myself, and which I hope you will find